 Student Union Board.
 The Student Union Board is the central student organization at Indiana University at Indianapolis.
 Its objective is to provide cultural, social, and recreational activities for all students on that campus.
-The organization is composed of two representatives from each of these eleven divisions or programs: Division of Allied Health Sciences, Downtown Campus, Graduate School of Social Service, Herron School of Art, Indiana University (Methodist) Associate of Arts Degree in Nursing Program, Indiana University Indianapolis Law School, Normal College of the American Gymnastic Union, School of Dentistry, School of Medicine, School of Nursing Degree Programs, and the Medical Sciences Graduate School.
+The organization is composed of two representatives from each of these twelve divisions or programs: Division of Allied Health Sciences, Downtown Campus, Graduate School of Social Service, Herron School of Art, Indiana University (Methodist) Associate of Arts Degree in Nursing Program, Indianapolis Law School, Normal College of the American Gymnastic

+Union, School of Dentistry, School of Medicine, School of Nursing Degree Programs, the Medical Sciences Graduate School, and the 38th Street Campus.